Bayesian Covariate-Dependent Graph Learning with a Dual Group Spike-and-Slab Prior: Methods

 We conclude this section by noting that in the presentation of our proposed dual-group spike-and-slab prior we have used the sequential order of nesting a vector-on-scalar regression into a scalar-on-scalar regression.
 In practice, one can also vary this order and substitute particular choices for each module with alternative structures, following the same nesting strategy to address multi-level sparsity.
+For the same joint prior structure of $\mathcal{B}$, altering the grouping order only determines whether covariate-level or node-level parameters are updated first during each iteration of posterior computation, with minimal impact on computational complexity or results.